nftstorage/ucan.storage/readme.md

 This token must have the DID for the storage service as the `audience`, with the end-user's DID as the `issuer`.

 The chain of `proofs` must include a UCAN token issued by the storage service, and the token must include capabilities sufficient to serve the request.
 This "proof token" may be issued by the storage service itself, or by a third party like an NFT marketplace who has [derived a child token](#deriving-a-child-token) to delegate storage services to end users.

+The `capabilites` field for the request token should include the capabilites from UCAN token that was issued to the user.
+These are found in the `att` field of the UCAN token payload and can be copied into the request token unmodified.

 ```js
 import { build } from 'ucan-storage'